Global Mobility & Coronavirus: Building Resiliency for Uncertain Times

 Now, Mobility professionals are tackling another critical question as the outbreak continues and evolves from location to location around the world: What is the criteria for determining when – or if – a transferee returns to his or her assigned location or workplace?

-Our Graebel consultants have been hearing this a lot as we talk with global Mobility teams and offer personalized guidance about the coronavirus situation and other challenges.
-The “when or if return” answer varies by organization, but all Mobility teams can focus on balancing their company’s culture and duty of care with business continuity requirements.
+Our Graebel consultants have been hearing this a lot as we talk with global Mobility teams and offer personalised guidance about the coronavirus situation and other challenges.
+The “when or if return” answer varies by organisation, but all Mobility teams can focus on balancing their company’s culture and duty of care with business continuity requirements.